prakharsr/audiobook-creator/README.md

       cd audiobook-creator
       ```
-   2. Make sure your .env is configured correctly and your LLM and Kokoro FastAPI are running
+   2. Make sure your .env is configured correctly and your LLM and TTS engine (Kokoro/Orpheus) are running
    3. Copy the .env file into the audiobook-creator folder
    4. Install uv
       ```bash